What is Business Continuity Management?

 In the past, you’d have been right.
-But under new guidance issued by the Federal Financial Institutions Examination Council (FFIEC) this month (you can read it here), you’re going to want to adjust your business continuity mindset to a new reality.
+But under new guidance issued by the Federal Financial Institutions Examination Council (FFIEC) this month (you can read it here), you need to adjust your business continuity mindset to a new reality.

 - What Is Business Continuity Management?

-- A New Emphasis on BCM, Governance and Risk Appetite
+- An Emphasis on BCM, Governance and Risk Appetite

 - BCM as a Part of ERM